dkauf42/bayota/README.md

-"BayOTA" (Bay Optimization Tools for Analysis) is a repository of optimization and analysis tools created to serve the Chesapeake Bay Program (CBP) Partners.
+"BayOTA" (Bay Optimization Tools for Analysis) is a repository of optimization and analysis tools created to serve the Chesapeake Bay Program (CBP) Partners, as part of the Optimization Tool Development Project (EPA-R3-CBP-16-03).
-Specifically, these tools are designed to help users of CAST (the Chesapeake Bay Assessement Scenario Tool), which is the CBP Phase 6 time-averaged watershed model, as part of the Optimization Tool Development Project (EPA-R3-CBP-16-03).
+Specifically, these tools are designed to add functionality to - and help users of - CAST (the Chesapeake Bay Assessement Scenario Tool), which is the CBP Phase 6 time-averaged watershed model.

 * Version 0.0.1